dadhi/DryIoc/docs/DryIoc.Docs/UsingInTestsWithMockingLibrary.md

             if (!serviceType.IsAbstract) // Mock interface or abstract class only. return null;

+            if (serviceType.IsGenericTypeDefinition)
+                return null; // we cannot mock open-generic types - we need something concrete here

             var d = _mockRegistrations.GetOrAdd(serviceType,
                 type => new DynamicRegistration(
                     DelegateFactory.Of(r => Substitute.For(new[] { serviceType }, Empty<object>()), reuse)));